Cusp forms as $p$-adic limits circumventing $p$-adic version of the Legendre period relation: Overview of the proof

 \begin{rem}

 The uniqueness of $\lambda_p,\mu_p \in \Q_p$ in Theorem \ref{thm_mu_Eg} (assuming their existence) is immediate.
-Their existence for almost all primes $p$ of good reduction follows form \eqref{equ_exept_gamma} (which follows from \cite[Theorem 1.1]{BGK}) and \eqref{equ_relate_to_good}.
+Their existence for almost all primes $p$ of good reduction follows form \eqref{equ_except_gamma} and \eqref{equ_relate_to_good}.
 It also follows from \cite[Theorem 1.1(1)]{BGK}) that $\mu_p=0$ whenever the reduction of $E$ at $p$ is ordinary.
-The new statement which we prove in this paper is $\mu_p \neq 0$ whenever the reduction of $E$ at $p$ is supersingular.
+The new statement which we prove in this paper is $\mu_p \neq 0$ whenever the reduction of $E$ at $p$ is supersingular (equivalently, $b(p)=0$).

 \end{rem}

 In order to prove Theorem \ref{thm_mu_Eg}, we consider it as a statement about the {\sl formal group law} (FGL) associated with the elliptic curve $E$.
 The seminal result of Honda \cite{Honda} (see also \cite{Hill}) claims a strict isomorphism over $\Z$ between this FGL and the FGL over $\Z$ whose logarithm is given by the series $\cE_g \in \Q\llbracket q \rrbracket$.
 As the chosen model \eqref{equ_ell_curve_model} may be not minimal, the isomorphism holds over $\Z_p$ for all but possibly finitely many primes $p$.
 It is proved in \cite[Corollary 1(a)]{Guerzhoy_P} that the quantities $\lambda_p$ and $\mu_p$ are invariant under a strict FGL isomorphism.
 We thus make a convenient choice of a FGL isomorphic to that associated with $E$ over $\Z_p$, for which the $\mu_p \neq 0$ statement becomes apparent.